An application fee of US$75 is required. Paid by credit card within your online application.

 Duke Engineering Management

-Non-degree applicants are required to submit two (2) letters of recommendation.
+Non-degree and certificate applicants: We require two (2) letters of recommendation.

 In the online application, you will be required to enter the contact information of your recommenders—including your email address.
 The recommenders will, in turn, be emailed a link from which they will access the online recommendation form and be allowed to upload a letter in support of your application.